-Q. Does the NATSPEC NSW Class 2 Specification (Part A) permit editing and if not, how do I make requirements specific to my project?
+Q. Does the NATSPEC Class 2 Specification (Part A) permit editing?

-A. No. The NATSPEC NSW Class 2 Specification (Part A) is a reference specification which sets out minimum requirements for Class 2 buildings and cannot be altered.
-It is a bespoke version of appropriate NATSPEC worksections, tailored specifically to Class 2 buildings.
-The Items to be documented elsewhere section at the beginning of the reference specification lists items that designers should consider when preparing their project specific schedules (Part B) and drawings, models etc.
+A. No. The NATSPEC Class 2 Specification (Part A) is a reference specification that sets out minimum requirements for Class 2 buildings.
+It cannot be altered.
+It is a reference version of appropriate NATSPEC worksections, tailored specifically to Class 2 buildings.
+The Items to be documented elsewhere section at the beginning of the reference specification lists items that designers should consider when preparing their project-specific schedules, drawings, models, etc. (Part B).

-Q. I am buying the NATSPEC NSW Class 2 Specification Part A, do I also receive fries with that?
+Q. I am buying the NATSPEC Class 2 Specification Part A, do I also receive Part B schedules?

-A. No. You must develop your own schedules to compile the project specific Part B unless you are a NATSPEC BASIC and PROFESSIONAL subscribers have access to the Class 2 schedules prepared by NATSPEC for the architectural components of a Class 2 Building.
-Schedules have not been developed for the engineering and services components as this information is usually dealt with either on the engineering drawings or in the services engineers’ custom schedules.
+A. No. You must develop your own schedules to form part of the project-specific Part B unless you are a NATSPEC BUILDING Basic or BUILDING Professional subscriber.
+Subscribers to these packages have access to the Class 2 schedules prepared by NATSPEC for the architectural components of a Class 2 building.
+Schedules have not been developed for the engineering and services components as this information is usually dealt with either in the engineering drawings or in the services engineer’s custom schedules.

-Q. How often will the NATSPEC NSW Class 2 Specification be updated?
+Q. How often will the NATSPEC Class 2 Specification be updated?

-A. NATSPEC is a not-for-profit organisation NATSPEC has to recoup its costs.
+A. As a not-for-profit organisation, NATSPEC has to recoup its costs.
 It was determined that charging per unit would be the fairest allocation of costs.

-Q. Who purchases the NATSPEC NSW Class 2 Specification?
+Q. Who purchases the NATSPEC Class 2 Specification?

 A. Yes.
 All design consultants on the project will need to confirm that the requirements in the reference specification are relevant to the project and document any additional or alternative project requirements.

-Q. If I have previously purchased the NATSPEC NSW Class 2 Specification for a different project, can I also use it on my new project seeing as it is a reference document that doesn’t change?
+Q. If I have previously purchased the NATSPEC Class 2 Specification for a different project, can I also use it on my new project, seeing as it is a reference document that doesn’t change?

-A. No. NATSPEC NSW Class 2 Specification is sold on a project-by-project basis.
+A. No. The NATSPEC Class 2 Specification is sold on a project-by-project basis.
 It will be watermarked with the project details upon purchase and is for use on that project only.

-Q. What are the NSW Fair trading requirements for the NATSPEC Class 2 Reference specification?
+Q. What are the NSW Fair Trading requirements for the NATSPEC Class 2 Specification?

-A. Under the Design and Building Practitioners Act 2020 and supporting Regulation, NSW Fair Trading requires a Standard Title Block to be completed and attached to the front of the schedule, specification or report for all declared regulated designs.
+A. Under the Design and Building Practitioners Act 2020 (NSW) and supporting regulation, NSW Fair Trading requires a Standard Title Block to be completed and attached to the front of the schedule, specification or report for all declared regulated designs.

-NSW Fair Trading have advised that the Standard Title Block it is not required to be attached to the NATSPEC Class 2 Reference Specification document.
-However, the Standard Title Block must be attached to any project specific schedules prepared by consultants as Part B of a two-part specification where Part A is the NATSPEC Class 2 Reference Specification.
+NSW Fair Trading has advised that the Standard Title Block is not required to be attached to the NATSPEC Class 2 Specification document.
+However, the Standard Title Block must be attached to any project-specific schedules prepared by consultants as Part B of a two-part specification where Part A is the NATSPEC Class 2 Specification.

 For more information, check the frequently asked questions section on the NSW Fair Trading website or call 13 32 20.